Policy: Policy Governance

 All other policies, procedures and guidelines of the University are subject to the requirements of this policy.
 Only legislation, including statutes, rules and orders made under section 50 of the Australian National University Act 1991 can override the provisions of this policy.

-- To provide staff and students with high quality policy documents that can be easily accessed and readily understood;
+- To provide staff and students with high quality policy documents that are easily accessed and readily understood;

 - To achieve an improved rate of compliance with legislation and other mandated requirements;